spiicez21/PhaGen-Agent/README.md

 ### Section 10 — Automation & CI

 - **Local stack via Docker Compose**: from the repo root run `cd infra` followed by `docker compose up --build`.
-The compose file lifts Postgres, MinIO, Ollama, the RDKit renderer, the FastAPI backend, and the Next.js frontend on one bridge network with healthy dependencies.
+The compose file now focuses on optional services (MinIO, Ollama, rdkit-service, frontend/backend wiring); the operational database lives in Supabase, so you can skip the Postgres container entirely unless you need an offline fallback.
 Stop everything with `docker compose down` (add `-v` to prune volumes) or target individual services such as `docker compose up api frontend` during development.
 - **Continuous integration**: `.github/workflows/ci.yml` executes on every push/PR to `main`, installing Python + Node dependencies, running backend `pytest`, linting the frontend with `npm run lint`, and ensuring all Docker images build cleanly through `docker compose build`.
 Use it as the reference pipeline when extending Section 10’s test/image requirements.

 ## Architecture overview